 HOW TO ACE THE GRE ISSUE ESSAY

-- The GRE Issue Essay is put forth as a statement or a pair of statements which require no specific knowledge and is based on your perception, views, and opinions about the given topic.
+- The GRE Issue Essay is put forth as a statement or a pair of statements that require no specific knowledge and are based on the student’s perception, views, and opinions about the given topic.

-- The topic is always controversial with two sides to it, one for and one against it.
+- The topic is always controversial with different sides to it, one for, one against, and other perspectives relating to it.

-- There is no "correct side".
-You opt for the side which you feel you could do justice to.
+- Note that there is no "correct side".
+The student can opt for the side to which they feel they could do justice.

 - The time allotted for this section is 30 minutes, and it is scored on a scale of 6.

-The GRE Issue Essay requires a lot of practice and preparation on published topics before taking the test.
-Other than practice timing is extremely important, and the following should be performed in the allotted time for a high score:
+The GRE Issue Essay requires a lot of practice and preparation based on published topics before taking the test.
+Apart from managing time to write the entire essay within 30 minutes, one should also focus on providing a well-structured answer for a high score.

-- Brainstorm examples supporting your claim (5 Develop an outline according to a standard format such as one paragraph for the introduction, one paragraph for the conclusion and 3-4 body paragraphs (5 minutes).
+- Develop an outline according to a standard format such as a paragraph each for the introduction and conclusion along with 3-4 body paragraphs.

-- Write the essay by briefly summarizing your side and the reason for your choice and then announce the main points supporting your claim with the relevant examples checking for the logical connectivity throughout (10 minutes).
+- Write the essay by briefly summarizing the side that is chosen and the reason behind that choice.
+Then announce the main points supporting the claim with the relevant examples checking for the logical connectivity.

-- Proof-read it to minimize errors and grammatical mistakes (5 minutes).
+- Proof-read it to minimize errors and grammatical mistakes.

 - Introduction is always one of the most important sections in an essay.
-Provide a captivating introduction which acquaints the readers with the side that you are choosing to explain and the reason for your choice is the beginning of a perfect
+Provide a captivating introduction that acquaints the reader with the side that is chosen.

 - Construct the essay in a clear and concise manner with logical connectivity among the paragraphs.

-- Use strong points that establish your opinions and specific, relevant examples which reinforce that establishment.
+- Use strong points that establish opinions and specific, relevant examples which reinforce that opinion.

 - Always keep an eye open for grammatical errors and spelling mistakes.

-- In the conclusion write a line or two in support of the other opposing view; this shows emotional and intellectual maturity, will result in a more favorable opinion of your essay by the corrector.
+- In the conclusion write a line or two in support of the other opposing view; this shows emotional and intellectual maturity and will result in a better grade.
+But reinforce the initial viewpoint at the end.

-- Never waver from the points that you are making.
-This will give an impression that you are confused and unsure of what you are talking about.
+- Never waiver from the points that are being made.
+This will give an impression that the student is confused and unsure of what they are talking about.

-- Choose the side that you are going to support carefully and stick to it.
+- Choose the side that will be supported carefully and stick to it.
 Do not keep jumping from side to side or try having it both ways as it will lead to a lack of clarity and time.

-- Never give generalized examples or use first person pronouns unless you are quoting a personal experience as an example.
+- Never give generalized examples or use first-person pronouns unless quoting a personal experience as an example.

-These tips hand in hand with continuous practice and dedication will help you score a perfect six in this section.
+These tips hand in hand with continuous practice and dedication will help the student score a perfect six in this section.